 situated west of the main watershed in France from High Dauphiné to Faucigny, including

-Mont Blanc, Bernese and Ecrins Range are a paradise for alpine climbing activities wherefor a high level of skills and experience is required.
+Mont Blanc, Bernese and Ecrins Range are a paradise for alpine climbing activities wherefore a high level of skills and experience is required.

-Rock is, in the highests central ranges, mainly Granite and Gneiss.
+Rock is, in the highest central ranges, mainly Granite and Gneiss.

 Some limestone north faces in Bernese Alps are an exception.

 situated west of central subranges in France from Haute Provence Prealps to Chablais, including

 - Bornes prealps

 - Vierwaldstäten Prealps,

 and the Prealps leaning toward East/North to join with the Austrian/German Prealps.

 Limestone is the most common rock in Prealps mountains.